 Materials Purchased from the Student’s Allotment

-Textbooks and other curricular materials purchased with state funds are property of the school district.
-Materials that are not consumables, including text books, must be returned to the district when the student exits the program or graduates.
-(4AAC 33.422 and .426 (h) (1)
+Textbooks and other curricular materials purchased with state funds are the property of the school district.
+Materials that are not consumables, including textbooks, must be returned to the district when the student exits the program or graduates (4AAC 33.422).

-- The legal definition of “curriculum materials” includes textbooks, software, multi-media materials, and other materials for which the primary purpose is for an instructional activity.
+- The legal definition of “curricular materials” includes textbooks, software, multimedia materials, and other materials for which the primary purpose is instructional.